Managed Security and Compliance

-The Payment Card Industry Data Security Standard (PCI DSS) is an official regulation for any merchant and service provider who use payment card technology, either for card-present or card-not-present transactions (e. g. e commerce).
+The Payment Card Industry Data Security Standard (PCI DSS) is an official regulation for any merchant or service provider who uses payment card technology, either for card-present or card-not-present transactions (e. g. e-commerce).
 PCI DSS compliance is required for any organization that processes or stores cardholder data, i.e. has the Cardholder Data Environment (CDE).

-Implementation and corresponding certification process for ISO 27001 and PCI DSS, from the point of view of service delivery, are similar.
-Compliance plays formal role, whereas actual security does not always correspond to the compliance status.
-Since we are practical security specialists and white-hat hackers, we help our customers to build not only formal compliance, but also actual protection from modern threats.
-Real security is not only a set of solutions, policies and procedures.
+The implementation and the corresponding certification process for ISO 27001 and PCI DSS, from the point of view of service delivery, are similar.
+Compliance plays a formal role, whereas actual security does not always correspond to the compliance status.
+Since we are practical security specialists and white-hat hackers, we help our customers to build not only formal compliance but also actual protection from modern threats.
+Real security is not only a set of solutions, policies, and procedures.
 It is also the culture of security, secure mindset and behavior of your personnel.

-Our approach to implementation begins with simple steps in order to give you the first value for free, to introduce you to the process and to allow you to understand clearly the essence of the implementation works and your role in them.
+Our approach to implementation begins with simple steps so that you receive the first results for free.
+That would also introduce you to the process and help you understand how the implementation works and your role in it.

 Scoping and prioritization

-Scope definition is crucial for ISO 27001 and PCI DSS.
-Any mistakes on this stage can lead to excessive implementation and maintenance works or to wrong outcomes of certification.
-In addition, we perform initial prioritization of tasks, to allow gaining the most of real security as soon as possible.
+Scope definition is crucial for ISO 27001, PCI DSS, VDA ISA/TISAX and many other standards.
+Any mistakes at this stage can lead to excessive implementation and maintenance works or unsuitable certification results.
+Also, we perform the initial prioritization of tasks, to allow you to get the most important security measures as soon as possible.

 We perform this stage for you free of charge.
-When you understand that you are interested in working with us further, we send you a commercial offer and sign a service agreement.
+When you are sure that you are interested in working with us further, we will send you a commercial offer and sign a service agreement.

-We carry out this stage usually during 2 to 5 weeks, depending on the approved scope.
-During the initial audit, we interview the customer’s employees, verify documents, assess physical security and perimeter, etc.
+We carry out this stage usually within 2 to 5 weeks, depending on the approved scope.
+During the initial audit, we interview the customer’s employees, verify documents, assess physical security and the perimeter, etc.

-This stage includes analysis of the initial or current state of the processes and information security management controls, business processes and technological processes; analysis of the physical security of the premises, personnel, IT infrastructure, etc. The outcome of this stage is a report on initial audit, gap analysis and detailed schedule for the implementation of the ISO 27001 ISMS or PCI DSS controls.
+This stage includes analysis of the initial or current state of the processes and information security management controls, business processes and technological processes; analysis of the physical security of the premises, personnel, IT infrastructure, etc. The outcome of this stage is an initial audit report, gap analysis and a detailed schedule for the implementation of the ISO 27001 ISMS or PCI DSS controls.